canonical/charmed-magma-orchestrator/orchestrator-bundle/orc8r-feg-bundle/README.md

 This charm bundle makes it easy to deploy the Orchestrator component in any Kubernetes environment, and it has been tested with all major public cloud platforms.

-As well as all the base orc8r charms, this bundle also includes the required charms to manage federation gateways.
+As well as all the base Orchestrator charms, this bundle also includes the required charms to manage federation gateways.

 For more information about Magma, see the official documentation [here](https://magmacore.org/).